 Contractors often thrive in environments that allow them to take initiative, lead teams, and solve complex problems.
 If you are self-motivated, have strong math and problem-solving skills, and enjoy working with your hands, then becoming a contractor may be a good fit.

-The job outlook for construction managers is good.
-Employment is expected to grow 8% from 2021 to 2031, faster than the average for all occupations (U.S. Bureau of Labor Statistics).
-We can expect about 41,500 openings for construction managers in the U.S. each year.
+Employment for construction managers is expected to grow 5% from 2022 to 2032, faster than the average for all occupations (U.S. Bureau of Labor Statistics).
+We can expect about 38,700 openings for construction managers each year in the U.S. According to Deloitte, total construction spending will also likely grow in 2024.

 Get the Bonds You Need for Your Contracting Business